zaiisao/Documentation/en/Voice/voice_effect_android_audio.md

 // The room size of the reverberation.
 A larger room size means a stronger reverberation.
 The value ranges between 0 and 100. rtcEngine.setLocalVoiceReverb(AudioConst.REVERB_ROOM_SIZE, 6);

 // The length of the initial delay of the wet signal (ms).
-The value range between 0 and 200. rtcEngine.setLocalVoiceReverb(AudioConst.REVERB_WET_DELAY, 124);
+The value ranges between 0 and 200. rtcEngine.setLocalVoiceReverb(AudioConst.REVERB_WET_DELAY, 124);

 // The reverberation strength.
 The value ranges between 0 and 100.
 The higher the value, the stronger the reverberation.